timdewhirst/util/README.md

 # Utils

 A set of handy snippets in C++/STL - designed to be as minimal as possible - that can be used by including the header and building the corresponding source (if required).

+Requires C++20.

 File naming scheme:
 - `*.hpp`: declaration